cleesmith/writing_fodder/README.md

 > ```
 > Or just click <b>File</b> then <b>Open File...</b> in your browser, or bookmark it.

-These tools complement the Next Chapter Writer by helping you format, analyze, and convert text to other formats or prepare your text for publishing:
+These tools complement the Chapter Writer by helping you format, analyze, and convert text to other formats or prepare your text for publishing:

 ### File Conversion Tools
 - DOCX to plain text (.txt)